Doctor Grades in the NHS – A Simple Guide

 Senior Clinical Fellow

-Clinical Fellows play a special part in the NHS doctor grades hierarchy.
 Senior Clinical Fellows have the responsibilities of a regular doctor, however, they also have assigned research from a Consultant or unit lead.
 They take on some clinical duties, but their time is equally spent advancing their given specialism by carrying out academic and research-based tasks.

 Specialty Doctors, Specialists, and SAS Doctor Grades in the NHS

 SAS (Specialist and Associate Specialist) doctors are specialty and specialist grade doctors that have a minimum of four years of post-graduate training.
 Two of these need to be in their relevant specialty.
 Specialty doctors are experienced specialists and previously were known as Specialty and Associated Grade (SASG) doctors.
-They notably have fewer administrative duties than consultants, even if their experience levels are comparable.
+They have fewer administrative duties than consultants, though their experience levels are comparable.
 For doctors who prefer a more hands-on role that focuses on providing clinical care instead of other senior duties like training, a role as Specialty Doctor is ideal.

 At Remedium, we support doctors from all over the world to make the move to the NHS and we have found that SAS and specialist grade roles are often attractive to international doctors who wish to begin the path to becoming NHS consultants.
 Some international doctors will choose to stay at this grade, opting to focus the remainder of their career on directly providing medical care to patients, as opposed to the more administrative tasks that can be associated with consultant grade roles.
-However, more often than not, international doctors will work at this level while undertaking CESR, with the view to obtaining specialist registration and therefore becoming eligible to work as a consultant in the UK.
+However, more often than not, international doctors will work at this level while undertaking the Portfolio Pathway, with the view to obtaining specialist registration and therefore becoming eligible to work as a consultant in the UK.

 Locum and Substantive Consultant Doctor Grades in the NHS

 An important distinction to be aware of is between locum consultants and substantive consultants.
 Substantive consultants are specialists on a permanent contract.
 Substantive consultants are appointed via an interview and assessment process led by an Advisory Appointment Committee (AAC) panel.
-Successful doctors are employed on a permanent contract on a job plan approved by the respective colleague of their speciality.
+Successful doctors are employed on a permanent contract on a job plan approved by the respective colleague of their specialty.
 Therefore, in order to be employed as a substantive consultant, a doctor must be on the specialist register having received their CCT.

 The locum consultant contract is used for senior doctors, who for a multitude reasons; be it coming from overseas, or returning to practice, are not on the specialist register but demonstrate the ability to practise medicine at consultant level via a formal interview and assessment process.
 The job plan will most commonly be designed to support a doctor at this level through to specialist registration into a substantive consultant post.
 This is most commonly a 12 month arrangement and is a salaried role on the consultant pay scale (not to be confused with a temporary hourly rate candidate working on a shift by shift basis).